aquia-inc/base-docker-images/README.md

 ## WiP

-[2024-10-24]
-This repository is a work in progress.
-Not all images referenced below are currently available.
+This repository is a work in progress, but the produced images very muuch usable.

 ## Hardened images